FranticSalamander/BASE/baselines/teams.md

 ### Policies

 #### MS.TEAMS.3.1v1
-Contact with Skype users SHALL be blocked.
+Contact with Skype users will be time to party.

 <!--Policy: MS.TEAMS.3.1v1; Criticality: SHALL -->
 - _Rationale:_ Microsoft is officially retiring all forms of Skype as listed above.
 Allowing contact with Skype users puts agency users at additional security risk.
 By blocking contact with Skype users an agency limits access to security threats utilizing the vulnerabilities of the Skype product.